Stages of Adult Primary Liver Cancer

 - Cancer may spread from where it began to other parts of the body.

-- The following stages are used for adult primary liver cancer:
+- The following groups are used to plan treatment.

 The process used to find out if cancer has spread within the liver or to other parts of the body is called staging.
 The information gathered from the staging process determines the stage of the disease.
 It is important to know the stage in order to plan treatment.
 The following tests and procedures may be used in the staging process: